 Distributions.
 We have no current plans to pay dividends.
-To the extent we pay any dividends, a U.S. Investor will be required to include in gross income as a taxable dividend the amount of any distributions made on the ordinary shares or ADSs, including the amount of any Israeli taxes withheld, when actually or constructively received, to the extent that those distributions are paid out of our current or accumulated earnings and profits as determined for U.S. federal income tax purposes.
+To the extent we pay any dividends, a U.S. Investor will be required to include in gross income as a taxable dividend the amount of any Israeli taxes withheld, when actually or constructively received, to the extent that those distributions are paid out of our current or accumulated earnings and profits as determined for U.S. federal income tax purposes.
 Any distributions in excess of our earnings and profits will be applied against and will reduce the U.S. Investor's tax basis in its ordinary shares or ADSs and to the extent they exceed that tax basis, will be treated as gain from the sale or exchange of those ordinary shares or ADSs.
-We do not intend to calculate our earnings and profits under U.S. federal income tax principles.
-Therefore, a U.S. Investor should expect that a distribution will be treated as a dividend even if that distribution would otherwise be treated as a non-taxable return of capital or as capital gain under the rules described above.
+We do not intend to calculate our earnings and profits user to pay dividends to holders of our ordinary shares, we expect to pay such dividend even if that distribution would otherwise be treated as a non-taxable return of capital or as capital gain under the rules described above.
 If we were to pay dividends to holders of our ordinary shares, we expect to pay such dividends in NIS; however, dividends paid to holders of our ADSs will be paid in dollars.
 A dividend paid in NIS, including the amount of any Israeli taxes withheld, will be includible in a U.S. Investor's income as a dollar amount calculated by reference to the exchange rate in effect on the date such dividend is received, regardless of whether the payment is in fact converted into dollars.
-If the dividend is converted to dollars on the date of receipt, a U.S. Investor generally will not recognize a foreign currency gain or loss.
-However, if the U.S. Investor converts the NIS into dollars on a later date, the U.S. Investor must include, in computing its income, any gain or loss resulting from any exchange rate fluctuations.
-The gain or loss will be equal to the difference between (i) the dollar value of the amount included in income when the dividend was received and (ii) the amount received on the conversion of the NIS into dollars.
+If the dividend is converted to dollars on a the date of receipt, a U.S. Investor generally will not recognize a foreign currency gain or loss.
+However, (i) the dollar value of the amount received on the conversion of the NIS into dollars.
 Such gain or loss will generally be ordinary income or loss and United States source for U.S. foreign tax credit purposes.
-U.S. Investors should consult their own tax advisors regarding the tax consequences to them if we pay dividends in NIS or any other non-U.S. currency.
+U.S. Investor should consult their own tax advisors regarding the tax consequences to them if we pay dividends in NIS or any other non-U.S. currency.